rid-principles/bDudekCybersecurity.github.io/README.md

 Week 2: Work on refining my MVP submission to work along with the grep part of the script (Monday-Wednesday)

-Check the second loop is adding the duplicates or forwarded emails to the same array from the first part of the script (Thursday)
+Check the second loop is adding the duplicates or forwarded emails to a different array from the first part of the script (Thursday)

 Work on writeups at the end of the week Friday and adjust plan for next week accordingly(Friday)